-Ball pythons are one of the most popular species of snake kept as pets in the US.
-They are also one of the longest-lived snake species in the world.
+Ball pythons are one of the most popular species of snake kept as pets in the U.S. They’re also one of the longest-lived snake species in the world.
 Native to sub-Saharan Africa, ball pythons enjoy tropical climates and can thrive in captivity if treated well.

 Ball Python Lifespan in Captivity

 - Heat.
-Because ball pythons come from Africa, they need consistent temperatures of 70-80F at the cool end and 90-95F at the warm end.
-Cold temperatures can result in respiratory infections.
-Malfunctioning heat mats can cause burns, which can be fatal.
+Because ball pythons come from Africa, they need consistent temperatures: 70-80F at the cool end and 90-95F at the warm end.
+Cold temperatures can result in respiratory infections, digestive issues, etc.

 - Feeding.
 Ball pythons can be picky eaters and have been known to go “off” their food for months at a time.
-Any stressor, illness or husbandry issue can cause ball pythons to refuse food.
+Any stressor, illness or husbandry issue can cause ball pythons to refuse a rodent-based meal.

 Ball Python Lifespan in the Wild

 - Predation.
-Birds of prey, big cats, wild pigs, and other animals often hunt and eat ball pythons.
+Birds of prey, big cats, wild pigs, etc often hunt and eat ball pythons.
 The smaller the snake is, the more likely it’ll be eaten.

 - Hunting by humans.
-Native tribes in Africa frequently kill ball pythons for both their meat and their skins.
+Native tribes in Africa frequently kill ball pythons for their meat and skins.
 They are also captured for export into the pet trade, and often die from stress.

 - Infection.
 Ball pythons eat rats, which can be quite vicious.
 Rat bites can lead to infections which, of course, cannot be treated in the wild.

 How Long Do Corn Snakes Live?